PassionPotter/Introduction/README.md

 ## 🚀 About Me
 🎓 I am a **Full Stack Web Developer** with over 5 years of experience in versatile web development.
-I also purchased my Bacheolor in **Computer Science & Engineering** in 2019.

 👨‍💻 I have a proven tracken record of delivering complicated features requiring high availability and reliability.

 In addition to being an expert software engineer I'm well versed in **devops**, **database administration**, **cyber security** and **integration with modern toolings/apis**.